 Use brackets around chord names:

-That they're [Dsus4]gonna throw it back to [A7sus4]you
+[Em7]Today is [G]gonna be the day That they're [Dsus4]gonna throw it back to [A7sus4]you

 💡 Tip: Use the chord toolbar at the top to quickly insert common chords (C, D, E, F, G, A, Am, Em, Dm) without typing brackets.